 The library Media Center is a resource area for use by students and staff.
-A variety of nonfiction and fiction books, magazines, and reference materials.
+A variety of nonfiction and fiction books, magazines, and reference materials are available for use.
 A quiet atmosphere conducive to good study habits will be maintained in the Library Media Center.